How to Build your Reputation as a Freelancer

 Connecting with influencers from your niche is a great way to build your credibility.
-Merely sending connection requests on Linkedin or following people on Twitter will not do you much good.
-You need to engage, engage in meaningful conversations.
+Merely sending connection requests on LinkedIn or following people on Twitter won't do you much good.
+You need to engage in meaningful conversations with them.

-Once you’ve built bit of a rapport, get down to business- tell them more about yourself and the services you offer, leverage the relationship.
+Once you’ve built a connection, get down to business- tell them more about yourself and the services you offer, leverage the relationship.
 Here are few things you could do:

 - Request them for recommendation and referrals.

 - Write a guest post for their website.